tangguhriyadi/ai-sales-agent/README.md

 ## Project Overview

 This is a **Sales Agent Chat Dashboard** built with Next.js 15, featuring a collapsible sidebar navigation and integrated n8n chat widget.
-The application uses a custom pastel theme and consists of two main sections: Chat and Documents management.
+The application uses a custom pastel theme and consists of two main sections: Chat and Documents management with full Supabase backend integration.

 ## Development Commands